maoberlehner/markus-oberlehner-net/content/blog/the-testable-module-pattern.md

 +++
 date = "2017-02-12T10:19:05+02:00"
-title = "The testable module pattern" description = "The testable module pattern is a pattern to write JavaScript modules which are fully testable by unit tests but also easy to use without the overhead of directly using a factory function." intro = "This is a pattern to write JavaScript modules which are fully testable by unit tests but also easy to use without the overhead of directly using a factory function.
+title = "The Testable Module Pattern" description = "The Testable Module Pattern is a pattern to write JavaScript modules which are fully testable by unit tests but also easy to use without the overhead of directly using a factory function." intro = "This is a pattern to write JavaScript modules which are fully testable by unit tests but also easy to use without the overhead of directly using a factory function.
 You might use this pattern when you want to use unit tests but you do not want to give up on the flexibility of a modular, dependency based approach of structuring your code..." draft = false categories = ["Development"]